-Your child spends a lot of time at school, so it is very important that you tell their school if they suffer from anaphylaxis.
-You need to have a meeting with your child’s teacher or school nurse so you can make a plan of action in the case of a reaction and to decide which people at the school should know about their condition, how they will help them manage it daily and where their Jext® will be kept.
+You spend a lot of your time at school, so it is very important that you tell your school if you suffer from anaphylaxis.
+You need to have a meeting with your teacher or school nurse so you can make a plan of action in the case of a reaction and to decide which people at the school should know about your condition, how they will help you to manage it and where your Jext® will be kept.

-You should also make sure that your child understands their condition and tells their friends at school about it.
-It’s very important that if they start to feel poorly from anaphylaxis that your child’s friends can help them by finding a teacher or member or staff.
+You should also make sure that you understand your condition and tell your friends at school about it.
+It’s very important that if you start to feel poorly from anaphylaxis that your friends can help you by finding a teacher or member of staff.

-It’s also important that your child is fully aware of their allergy, so you should spend time discussing their allergy and ways in which they need to minimise risks when they are away from home.
-Also ensure their Jext® is carried with them at all times or is easily accessible.
+It’s important that you are fully aware of your allergy, so you should spend time with your grown up discussing your allergy and ways in which you need to minimise risks when you are away from home.
+Make sure your Jext® is carried with you at all times or is easily accessible.

-If a Jext® is kept at school, make sure the expiry date is registered with the expiry alert service so that you are aware when the Jext® is due to expire.
+Jext® should not be used after its expiry date.
+If your Jext® is kept at school, make sure you have registered it with the ALK expiry alert service so that you will receive alerts warning you when it is due to expire.

-If they do, you need to make sure to discuss the allergy and what to do in an emergency with the person in charge.
+If you do, ask your grown up to make sure to discuss the allergy and what to do in an emergency with the person in charge.